matteosister/GitElephant/README.md

 This library officially supports git >= 1.8, older version are supported as well, but with some caveat.

-Watch a [live example](http://gitelephant.cypresslab.net) of what you can do with GitElephant, Symfony2 and a git repository...

 How it works
 ------------